Commercial partof Masa GmbH

 4.3.1 Delivery date and related terms: to be discussed

-4.3.2 Delivery terms are ex German works (INCOTERMS 2010).
+188.8.131.52 Delivery terms for project orders are FCA supplying factory in Germany (INCOTERMS 2020).
 All costs relating to these delivery terms are specified and included in the price.

 4.4 Partial deliveries are permissible if